Assailants kill 4, injure 9 in Mexican mariachi square

-MEXICO CITY (AP) — Mexicans heading into Independence Day celebrations have been jolted by a brazen shooting that left four dead and nine wounded in Garibaldi Plaza, a famous square where mariachi musicians serenade tourists.
+MEXICO CITY (AP) — Mexicans heading into Independence Day celebrations have been jolted by a brazen shooting that killed four people and wounded nine in Garibaldi Plaza, the capital’s iconic square where mariachi musicians serenade tourists.

-The Mexico City prosecutors’ office said that at least one foreigner was among the wounded.
+The Mexico City prosecutors’ office said at least one foreigner was among those wounded in Friday night’s attack.

-Mexican news outlet La Silla Rota circulated surveillance video of the alleged assailants dressed in the traditional mariachi garb of short embroidered jackets and pants, fleeing the scene on motorcycles.
+Mexican news outlet La Silla Rota circulated surveillance video of the alleged assailants, dressed in the traditional mariachi garb of short embroidered jackets and pants, fleeing the scene on motorcycles.

-The shooting cast a bloody pall over Independence Day festivities.
-Many Mexicans wear mariachi costumes Saturday evening to commemorate the launch of the revolt against Spanish rule on September 16, 1810.
+The shooting cast a bloody pall over the weekend’s Independence Day festivities.
+Many Mexicans wear mariachi costumes Saturday evening to commemorate the launch of the revolt against Spanish rule on Sept.
+16, 1810.

 Most Read Nation & World Stories